royddf503/Studnet-Grades/README.md

 Next, I used plots and visualizations to explore the data and identify any trends or patterns.
 I looked at how different factors correlated with student grades and how they changed over time.

-Finally, I trained a decision tree model to predict student grades based on the collected data.
-The model was able to accurately predict grades for a large portion of the students, demonstrating the effectiveness of my analysis.

 ![image](https://user-images.githubusercontent.com/43114148/208621881-2920f344-c156-40b7-82bb-14f3354c7282.png)